DUBAI SOUTH SIGNS AGREEMENT WITH FLICK MEDIA FOR OOH ADVERTISING

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, 12 September 2024: Dubai South, the largest single-urban master development focusing on aviation, logistics, and real estate, signed an agreement with Flick media to handle outdoor advertising across key areas at Dubai South.
+(MENAFN- Mid-East Info) Dubai South, the largest single-urban master development focusing on aviation, logistics, and real estate, signed an agreement with Flick media to handle outdoor advertising across key areas at Dubai South.

 The agreement was signed at Dubai South HQ, by Nabil Al Kindi, CEO of Dubai South Properties, and Mohamad AlMardini at Flick, in the presence of senior executives from both entities.